 Within the general area of international security, the Foundation has a very strong emphasis on nuclear security issues.
-It defines nuclear security broadly as including nuclear terrorism, nuclear proliferation, nuclear weapons, nuclear force posture, and, as it relates to nuclear security, nuclear energy.
+It defines nuclear security broadly as including nuclear war, nuclear terrorism, nuclear proliferation, nuclear weapons, nuclear force posture, and, as it relates to nuclear security, nuclear energy.

 Course Development Program

 The Foundation’s only open application grant opportunity in this area is for faculty who wish to develop new undergraduate courses in nuclear issues.
 These courses are not limited to political science/IR courses; faculty in history, literature, and scientific and engineering disciplines are also encouraged to apply.
 Preference is given to larger courses and seminars are rarely funded.
 Graduate courses will be considered on a case by case basis.Learn More